arupmani/HMS/README.md

     Google API Client Id and Client Secret is store in User Secret.

-   #How to Run :
+   # How to Run :

     1 Table script and post deployment scripts are provided in the repository path /HMS/DBScripts/  table script need to be executed  followed by PostDeploymentScript.

-    2. Change the connection string given in appsettings.json (variable name : "HMSConnection" ) in HMSClient and HMSWeb projects
+    2. Change the connection string given in appsettings.json (variable name : "HMSConnection" ) in both HMSClient and HMSWeb projects
           "HMSConnection": "<LOCAL-SQLSERVER-CONNECTION-STRING>"

     3. Both project are executable in IISExpress hence the appropriate project need to be open in IDE and to be executed.